 Begin, or advance, your career in the field of corrections as a:

 - Patient care provider in psychiatric inpatient facilities.

 - Counselor in halfway houses.

 - Residential advisor in probation and patrol centers.

 - Adult corrections officer in prisons and jails.

-This Corrections, A.A.A.S. program prepares to serve students who work in the field of corrections.
-The Corrections, A.A.A.S. offers two options for students to choose from –Sheriff’s Corrections Academy and General Corrections.
-Both options prepare students to work as corrections officers within the state prison system and lead to the Michigan Corrections Officer Training Council Certificate (MCOTC).
+The GRCC Corrections Associate Degree offers two options for you to choose from – Sheriff’s Corrections Academy and General Corrections.
+Both options will prepare you to work as a corrections officers in the state prison system and will lead to the Michigan Corrections Officer Training Council Certificate (MCOTC).

 Employment within the Criminal Justice field may be delayed or denied depending on a history of convictions involving felonies, misdemeanors and/or involving controlled substances.